A little history…

 The Château Ollieux Romanis is a magnificent property, surrounded by old vines and olive trees or ‘Ollieux’.
 It has been owned by the same family since 1860.
 The oldest Carignan vines were planted in 1896.
 Wine is an important part of the family history.
-Jacqueline Bories was probably the first women to vinify wine in the Languedoc at a time when wine was a man’s affair.
+Jacqueline Bories was probably the first women to vinify wine in the Languedoc region, at a time when wine was a man’s affair.

 The predominant characteristics of the wines produced by Jacqueline and Pierre are a surprising freshness, soft and rich with a lively vinous style, intense fruit and a refined mineral texture.
 Bottles to finish, without hesitation…